 What Owners Dislike: Many owners report frustration with terrible fuel mileage, very poor fuel consumption and a rough and awkward feel to the M5’s SMG transmission.
 A manual gearbox became available later in the M5’s life.

-Common Issues: First and foremost, ensure all electronics on the M5 you’re considering are working as expected.
+Common Issues With A Used BMW M5: First and foremost, ensure all electronics on the M5 you’re considering are working as expected.
 All interior and exterior features, including the stereo, iDrive, windows, locks and instruments should be checked.